 Residents start every day with group meditation and chores.
 Our day staff arrives every morning to support residents throughout their day and get them off to work or to Intensive Outpatient Program (IOP).
-Our Phase 1 residents are enrolled in IOP through Windhaven Counseling Center.
+Our Phase 1 residents are enrolled in IOP through Origins Counseling Dallas.
 After IOP, residents come home and have lunch, free time, and the option of going to the gym.
 New residents get assistance from staff with daily tasks, such as opening bank accounts, refilling medications, job searching, or school enrollment.
 Residents that are on Phase 2 and above are either working, going to school, or volunteering during the day.

 As the afternoon progresses, residents typically return home to fix dinner in our fully-stocked kitchen.
 Most evenings, the community goes to a 12-Step meeting together.
 Once a week, an accountability group takes place at the house, and on Monday nights, a counselor led process group is held for the residents.
 ‘Older’ residents use their time and experience to give back by carrying the message of recovery to other recovery and treatment centers.